 BCM follows the concept of the "practical expedient" under U.S. GAAP.
 The practical expedient is an acceptable method under U.S. GAAP to determine the fair value of certain NAV investments (a) that do not have a readily determinable fair value predicated upon a public market and (b) either have the attributes of an investment company or prepare their financial statements consistent with the measurement principles of an investment company under U.S. GAAP.
-As such, NAV investments are presented in the accompanying financial statements at fair value, as determined by BCM.
+As such, NAV investments are presented in the accompanying consolidated financial statements at fair value, as determined by BCM.
 Such fair value generally represents BCM's proportionate share of the net assets of the NAV investment as reported by the underlying investment managers or general partners.
-Accordingly, the fair value NAV investments is generally increased by additional contributions and BCM's share of net earnings from the NAV investments.
+Accordingly, the fair value of NAV investments is generally increased by additional contributions and BCM's share of net earnings from the NAV investments and decreased by distributions and BCM's share of net losses from the NAV investments.

-BCM believes that the carrying amount of its NAV investments is a reasonable estimate of fair value as of September 30, 2013 and 2012.
-Because these investments are not readily marketable, the estimated value is subject to uncertainty, therefore, results may differ from the value that would have been used had a ready market for the investment existed and such differences could be material.
+BCM believes that the carrying amount of its NAV investments is a reasonable estimate of fair value as of September 30, 2014 and 2013.
+Because these investments are not readily marketable, the estimated value is subject to uncertainty.
+Therefore, results may differ from the value that would have been used had a ready market for the investment existed and such differences could be material.

-Fair Value Measurements
+Fair Value Measurement

-BCM follows the provisions of the Fair Value Measurements and Disclosures Topic of the FASB Accounting Standards Codification.
+BCM follows the provisions of the Fair Value Measurement Topic of the FASB Accounting Standards Codification.
 Accordingly, fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.

-The Fair Value Measurements and Disclosures Topic establishes a fair value hierarchy for inputs used in measuring fair market value that maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the most observable inputs be used when available.
+The Fair Value Measurement Topic establishes a fair value hierarchy for inputs used in measuring fair market value that maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the most observable inputs be used when available.
 Observable inputs are those which market participants would use in pricing the investment based on the best information available in the circumstances.

-Fair Value Measurements
+Fair Value Measurement